 On April 9, Charles and Camilla married at a civil ceremony at Windsor Guildhall.
 Prince William was the best man.
 The Queen and Prince Phillip did not attend the ceremony, but they did attend the reception and official blessing at St. George’s Chapel in Windsor Castle.

 On April 9, 2015, Charles and Camilla celebrated their 10th anniversary.
 An image on the Clarence House Instagram showed the two at their garden at Birkhall, Scotland.

 That same year, during an interview with CNN, Charles talked about his relationship with Camilla.
 He said, “It’s always marvelous to have somebody who, you know, you feel understands and wants to encourage.
 Although she certainly pokes fun if I get too serious about things.
 And all that helps.”

 In an interview with The Mail on Sunday, Camilla opened up about how she was treated by the media and the public when the news of her affair with Charles broke.
 She said, “I couldn’t really go anywhere...it was horrid.
 It was a deeply unpleasant time and I wouldn’t want to put my worst enemy through it.
 I couldn’t have survived it without my family.”

 2020: Anniversary Celebration

-While isolating at Birkhall during the coronavirus pandemic, Charles and Camilla celebrated their 15th wedding anniversary.
+While isolating at Birkhall, Charles and Camilla celebrated their 15th wedding anniversary.
 The couple posted a photo of themselves on Twitter with their dogs, Bluebell and Beth, to acknowledge their anniversary.